Skip to main content

 What good looks like

 For most newly-onboarded brands, mention rate starts somewhere between 15% and 35%.
 This is normal.
 If you are above 50% on day one, you are in strong shape.
 If you are below 10%, there is significant work to do — but the data tells you exactly where to start.
 Benchmarks vary heavily by category and prompt mix.
 A well-known consumer brand will naturally have higher mention rates on broad prompts than a niche B2B tool.
 The numbers that matter most are your trends over time and your position relative to direct competitors, not absolute scores in isolation.
-See Mention rate for detailed benchmark ranges by category.
+See Reading your data with confidence for how long to wait before reacting to movement.

 Next step